top of page

 Long ago, it was as important as learning how to read.

-I shouldn’t feel this way, or so I tell myself, but I look at the analog clock on the kitchen wall and feel a strange comfort I don’t get from the green LED digits on the electric stove and microwave.
+I look at the analog clock on the kitchen wall and feel a strange comfort I don’t get from the green LED digits on the electric stove and microwave.
 Maybe it’s because round clockfaces with moving hands were all I knew growing up.
 One of the first books I remember reading was a book on how to read the time on a clock.
 Telling time is what it was called back then.
 You learned how to tell time on a round clockface with moving hands at the same time you learned to read and write.
 It was that critical a life skill.

 Of course, it’s not needed at all anymore, what with cell phones and digital displays of time and temperature everywhere else.
 And it really a great loss?
 No. But that clock on the kitchen wall is the best ten dollars we’ve spent in a while.
 I might put some more up throughout the house.
 They’re a comfort to this old man, who will take all the comfort he can get amid the future ruins of what was once his country.